-The extremely affordable Hammock Rain Fly by Krazy Outdoors is very easy and quick to set up with its 4 attachment cords and lightweight design.
+While not the best hammock rain fly, this option by Krazy Outdoors is a very credible budget choice.
+It's very easy and quick to set up with its 4 attachment cords and lightweight design.
 The basic 70D Ripstop nylon material offers decent rain coverage that can cover a wide area, making it a good for a backup rainfly or simple hammock tarp.

 Although it’s lightweight and does prevent mild amounts of rain, it may not be sturdy enough to withstand a heavy storm with its basic 4 attachment points.
 With only two tie-outs to the side, there’s a good chance of rain coming in around the edges.

 This hammock tarp is great if you are on a budget and only plan on using it in calm conditions.
 It’s nice a simple (which can go both ways, depending on how heavy you are into pitching tarps…).
 But definitely does the job.